LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 This section goes into some more detail about the main differences, how to check which version is in use, and how to switch between versions.

+There's a really good conference talk "Mixing cgroupfs v1 & cgroupfs v2: finding solutions for container runtimes" by Christian Brauner that I used to fill in some of the gaps (video available on YouTube).

 ### Cgroups v1